 One of the most common bad faith examples involves an insurance company rejecting your claim without a reasonable basis.
 These situations can be less conspicuous than one would anticipate.
 Insurance companies are more shrewd than to be blatant about committing bad faith acts.

 In these cases, insurance companies will likely cite a complex portion of the contract to avoid payment.
 They can often cite multi-page explanations in your contract to try to shirk their financial responsibilities.
 If you do not understand your insurance company’s explanation, you should visit with a bad-faith insurance lawyer.
 They will be able to walk you through the claims process to ensure you completely understand your claim.

 2. Failure to Provide a Timely Investigation

 Insurance companies have a duty to investigate your claim in a timely manner.
 If they fail to do so, they are subject to legal action.
-Insurance companies can drag their feet, refuse to pay, or take too long to act, all of which constitute signs of a bad-faith insurer.
+Insurance companies can drag their feet, refuse to pay, or take too long to act, all of which may be signs of a bad-faith insurer.

-Whether you’re involved in a car accident and deciding whether to hire a car accident lawyer or your house burned down, and you’re unsure of your compensation, you’re entitled to a timely investigation.
-If your insurance company delays and you lose access to critical information, you have a bad faith insurance claim.
-Having a claim also hinges on providing your insurer all the necessary information.
-Failure to respond adequately can serve as the foundation for a bad faith insurance lawsuit.
+Whether you’re deciding to hire a car accident lawyer or your house burned down, you’re entitled to a timely investigation.
+If your insurance company delays and you lose access to critical information, you may have a bad faith insurance claim.
+Having a claim also hinges on providing your insurer with all the necessary information.
+Failure of them to respond adequately can serve as the foundation for a bad-faith insurance lawsuit.

 Contact the Denver car accident attorneys at the Paul Wilkinson Law Firm today!

 3. The Insurance Company Settles for Less Than You Deserve

 Settling for less than you deserve is a common tactic insurance companies employ when dealing with claims.
-It’s important for you to remember that insurance companies are for-profit organizations and it behooves them to pay as little to the policyholder as possible while fulfilling their legal obligations.
+It’s important for you to remember that insurance companies are for-profit organizations.
+It benefits them to pay as little to the policyholder as possible while fulfilling their legal obligations.
 Some insurance companies get carried away with this tactic and don’t fulfill their legal responsibilities to their policyholder.